opentargets/opentargets.github.io/my_collections/_history_timeline/network-expansion-feb-2023.md

 image_alt_text: "A stylized network of interconnected circles"
 link: ""
 ---
-In a study published in Nature Genetics, researchers at Open Targets, EMBL-EBI, GSK created a network of interacting proteins – an 'interactome' – with which they identified groups of proteins interacting with genes that have been linked through GWAS to over 1,000 human traits from 21 therapeutic areas.
+In a study published in Nature Genetics, researchers created a network of interacting proteins with which they identified groups of proteins interacting with genes that have been linked through GWAS to over 1,000 human traits from 21 therapeutic areas.